Easy Fig Chutney Recipe (Fresh or Dried Figs)

 WHAT TO SERVE WITH FIG CHUTNEY

-- Top over cream cheese
+- Top over cream cheese for an easy appetizer.

 - Sandwiches – panini style with melted cheese and chutney is a delicious combination.